Stage 3

 Structure

 The structure you put around people has a profound impact on the way they do their day-to-day jobs.
 Structure can include anything from reporting lines and team structure to rules and regulations to seating plans.
 Each of these can determine the way that people do everyday tasks and in particular who they interact with and what they prioritise.
+This can have a huge impact on results.

 Changing structure is so powerful that it takes a complete and thorough understanding of all elements of operations to make changes effectively.
 Unintended consequences can be very damaging, so caution is advised.